View Mitchell Lundgaard's Obituary on PostCrescent.com and share memories

 Mitchell F. Lundgaard

-Appleton - age 36, selflessly gave his life while serving his community on May 15, 2019.
+Appleton - Mitchell F. Lundgaard, 36, lost his life while serving his community on May 15, 2019.

+Mitch was born on July 9, 1982 in Green Bay, to Jim and Marlene Lundgaard.
+He graduated from Green Bay Southwest High School in 2000.
+He obtained his degree in Fire Science from MATC in 2004.
+A lifelong learner, Mitch was two courses away from a Bachelor's Degree in Fire and Emergency Response Management.
+Mitch was a dedicated firefighter for the Appleton Fire Department for 14 years.
+During that time he built many great friendships and bonds with his fellow firefighters.

+Mitch married his high school sweetheart and the love of his life, Lindsey Vogel, on July 8, 2006.
+Mitch and Lindsey were married for 12 wonderful years.
+His love for Lindsey was demonstrated daily and they were best friends.
+He was a loving and devoted father to his three sons: Evan(9), Logan(7) and Ryan(4).
+Mitch was a thoughtful and caring son, brother and friend.
+He enjoyed coaching and watching his boys in sports, going on many family trips to Disney World, relaxing on the beach, hosting bonfires and hanging out in the neighborhood.
+Mitch was also an avid runner and spent some of his free time honing his golf game.

+Along with Lindsey and his three sons, he is survived by his mother, Marlene (Bob) Nuthals, Green Bay; his father, Jim (Jill) Lundgaard, Shawano; his mother-in-law, Cheryl Vogel (special friend Dave Davies), Appleton; his sister Greta Lundgaard, brother-in-law Josh Vogel; stepbrothers: Jay Deuster, Joe (Kristen) Nuthals and Jonathon Nuthals.
+He is further survived by many aunts and uncles, cousins, fellow service members, neighbors and friends.
+Mitch was preceded in death by his paternal grandparents: Fred and Catherine Lundgaard; maternal grandparents: Frank and Betty Malzahn.

-A service to celebrate Mitch's life will be held on Monday, May 20, 2019 at Appleton Alliance Church (2693 Grand Chute Blvd) Appleton at 6 PM with Rev. Dennis Episcopo officiating.
-Visitation will occur at Appleton Alliance Church on Monday from 3 PM until the time of service.
+A Service to Celebrate Mitchell's life will be held on Monday, May 20, 2019 at Appleton Alliance Church, 2693 W Grand Chute Blvd, Appleton, WI 54913 at 6 PM with Rev. Dennis Episcopo officiating.
+Visitation will be held at Appleton Alliance on Monday from 3 PM until the time of service.
 A full Fire Service Ceremony will accompany the funeral.

-A full obituary will appear in Sunday's edition and on the funeral chapel's website.
+He will be laid to rest at Riverside Cemetery, Appleton.

+The family is incredibly thankful for all of the support they have received locally and nationally.
+It has provided comfort during an extremely trying time.
+They are especially grateful to the Appleton Fire Department, their neighbors, the Kimberly community, their friend Scott Nickel from Brettschneider-Trettin-Nickel Funeral Chapel, and Mitch's chosen fire department support team: Firefighters Justin Brown, Ryan Lee and Adam Hansen.
+Their thanks also extend to the EMS team, Appleton Police Department and ThedaCare Regional Medical Center-Appleton emergency and support staff.

+In lieu of flowers, a memorial fund has been established to provide long-term support for Lindsey and their children: www.gofundme.com/afd-mitch-lundgaard-family-fund